Meanderings of an Londoneering Castaway.

-So long, everyone, till next time, and please stay safe, maybe if you never every leave your homes, you wont get knifed.
+So long, everyone, till next time, and please stay safe.

 Did another trip to St Brides of Fleet Street, and also a few Fleet Street Pubs.
-Nice olde buildings, and so far untouched by developer scum.
+Nice olde buildings, and so far untouched by developers.
 Yes, these old churches, St Pauls.
 Actually, the religious buildings of every denomination have produced, over thousands of years, so much beauty, and there's still a lot of this in fragile London.
 I enjoy a visit or two, but only for the architecture.
 No, I dont pray.
-Why, these buildings are made to honour godly beings that dont even exist!
-Still, without these imaginary friends we wouldnt have the architecure.
+Although these buildings were initially made to honour some godly beings.
+Still, without these beings we wouldnt have the architecure.
 Ok, where do I kneel...

 So, it was back home on the tube, and this is where the fun really starts, for it is, in my opinion, on the tube or subway where you get to know a lot about any city.
-For starters, I got an emergency announcement down there in this heavy foreign accent.
-All the communters, even the foreign ones, looked at each other and laughed.
+For starters, I got an emergency announcement down there.
+Couldn't understand a single word of it.
+All the communters, looked at each other and laughed.
 What did he say??
-Oh well, probably something serious.
+Oh well, probably something very serious.
 We'll find out when we get there!!